- 1 pound ground beef

 - 1/4 teaspoon pepper

-- In a skillet, brown beef; drain.
-Transfer to a greased 2-qt. casserole.
-Add the next 8 ingredients.
-Cover and bake at 350° for 1 hour or until rice is tender.
-Uncover and sprinkle with the cheese; return to the oven until cheese melts, about 5 minutes.
+- Cover and bake at 350° for 1 hour or until the rice is tender.
+Uncover and sprinkle with cheese; cook 5 minutes longer or until cheese is melted.
 Yield: 4-6 servings.

 Reviews forInside-out Stuffed Peppers

 "My family all gave this dish positive reviews.
 I added about an extra 1/4 C water as I was concerned the rice would soak up to much moisture.
 The result was perfect for our tastes!"

 "Very good and also quick and easy.
 I did add the onion to the ground beef when browning because I'm not a fan of uncooked onion and wasn't sure it would be cooked enough for me without that step.
 And, I used Minute Rice and didn't have to bake it as long as I would have if I had used regular rice.
 A really good dish for a winter night's supper after work."

 "Great recipe.
 I did have to cook 20 min longer cause the rice wasn't cooked through.
 I also added Large can of diced tomatoes.
 I think next time I will put the rice in after the beef then add the other ingredients.
 Will make again"